School Bus Driver

 Best Rated

-Asked by simba07 over 10 years ago
+Asked by ScottyB over 13 years ago

 Why is the district not letting me do the wheelchair tie downs? i cant believe that they that have you guys to do it...

-Asked by ronda over 10 years ago
+Asked by ronda almost 13 years ago

 Well, I think part of the reason they do not let you tie your wheelchair down yourself is because the driver/aide must be sure that the wheelchair is adequately secured in the bus.
 If the bus were to get into an accident and you were hurt because your wheelchair was not tied down properly by you, it can be a liability to the district.
 Also, if you are riding the bus as a passenger, the driver is still having the full responsibility of everyone on their bus.